Caterina Preda -

 From Lenin to Deng Xiaoping: statues in Romania

-January 28, 2012 by cpreda No Comments
+January 28, 2012 by cpreda 27 Comments

 Who decides in Romania where and whom shall be represented in the public space?
 This is the question.
 A recent decision taken by the local administration of the city of Bistrita in the northern part of Romania has puzzled me.
 They decided to build a statue of Deng Xiaoping in the Independence Square motivating that they received an address from the county’ prefect…